 Figure 6 – Exemplary CLUE call establishment procedure

 Telepresence endpoint A carries the CLUEControlCapability in supportedFeatures field in order to signal that it supports CLUE signalling.
+It includes the CLUE H.245 Transport and/or CLUE SCTP Transport parameters to indicate which CLUE transports are supported.
 When telepresence endpoint B receives the setup message it knows the peer supports CLUE signalling.
-Therefore, B responds with the Alerting message that also carries the supported feature CLUEControlCapability.
+Therefore, B responds with the Alerting message that also carries the supported feature CLUEControlCapability with the supported transport options.
 This informs A that B also supports CLUE signalling.
 The CLUEControlCapability feature also can be carried in Call proceeding or Connect messages.
 After the Connect message, a CLUE call is established.

 If the support for CLUEControlCapability is not received from B, then either B does not support CLUE, or the GEF component of the message was removed somewhere along the signalling path.
 In that case, a non-CLUE traditional H.323 call setup occurs as shown in Figure 7.